Ehsan-U/GmapLead/Readme.md

 ### ✨ Features

-- Plain HTTP Requests 🚀
+- Faster than any other webdriver based solution 🚀
 - Async (HTTPX) 🚀
 - Efficient JS rendering 🚀
 - Pagination Handling 🚀